skn/daydreamerquotes/README.md

 Quotes the Daydreamer (QtD) displays witty, wise and enigmatic curated quotes in the Screen saver (formerly Daydream) mode.

+The "Daydream" screensaver feature of Android introduced in version 4.2 in 2012 and renamed "Screen saver" in 2016.
+QtD displays quotes in this mode.

 # Features
 Features include:
 - Display or hide current time